All Course Descriptions

 AVN 2155 Leadership Clinical Competency LabThe student is expected to demonstrate the ability to apply the concepts of critical thinking, communication, and promotion of safety with groups of patients in the clinical setting.
 The practicum provides the opportunity for students to apply concepts of leadership and management while under the supervision of an RN instructor.
 The concepts of critical thinking, communication, promotion of safety, and self-care are taught and will be applied in the clinical setting.
 Clinical experiences will be conducted in a variety of geriatric settings.AOSVN

-AVN 2160 Capstone and Program Exit This course is a comprehensive review of essential concepts and skills related to the care of patients across the lifespan, incorporating online review modules aligned with the NCLEX-PN® detailed test blueprint.
+AVN 2160 Capstone This course is a comprehensive review of essential concepts and skills related to the care of patients across the lifespan, incorporating online review modules aligned with the NCLEX-PN® detailed test blueprint.
 Students focus on those concepts necessary to prepare for the successful practice of professional nursing.
 Standardized testing is incorporated that includes a comprehensive examination and results-based remediation to support successful completion of the NCLEX-PN® exam and effective transition into nursing practice.AOSVN

 BIO 1010 Biology w ith LabThis course is an introduction to biology.
 Topics covered include basic biochemistry, cell structure and function, cell physiology, cell reproduction and development, Mendelian genetics, natural selection, evolution, and characteristics of vertebrates.GenEd